ibm-ecm/content-analyzer-regex/README.md

 The python script `Regex.py` contains the regular expression validations which when applied to the given input file will extract the valid patterns.

+###### Disclaimer: The python script extracts all the possible words (in the input file) that match the regular expression pattern.
+It does not validate the extracted word.
+So, there can be instances where the same word could be matched against multiple regular expression patterns.

 ## Usage <br>
 Run the python script by passing in the command line input arguments as below: <br><br>
 Regex.py _input_file_name_ _[arguments]_ <br>